ashwinb05/Java-programs/README.md

-# 📚 Java Data Structures and Algorithms Practice
+# 📚 Java Data Structures and Algorithms

 This repository contains beginner to intermediate-level Java programs focusing on core **data structures and recursion**.
 It is designed for students, job seekers, and developers preparing for coding interviews or strengthening their Java fundamentals.